AndrewFarley/AWS-Automated-Daily-Instance-AMI-Snapshots/README.md

 ```

 ### That's IT!
-Now every day, once a day this lambda will run and automatically make no-downtime snapshots of your servers.
+Now every day, once a day this lambda will run and automatically make no-downtime snapshots of your servers and/or volumes.

 ## Updating
 If you'd like to tweak this function it's very easy to do without ever having to edit code or re-deploy it.
 Simply edit the environment variables of the Lambda.
 If you didn't change the region this deploys to, you should be able to [CLICK HERE](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions/daily-instance-snapshot-dev-daily_snapshot) and simply update any of the environment variables in the Lambda and hit save.
 Seen below...